-Proven reserves of natural gas have been converted to BOE using the methodology in BP's "Statistical Review of World Energy", which converts gas to BOE on a calorific basis according to a conversion factor of 1 bcf of gas to 0.19 million BOE.
+(2) Proven reserves of natural gas have been converted to BOE using the methodology in BP's "Statistical Review of World Energy", which converts gas to BOE on a calorific basis according to a conversion factor of 1 bcf of gas to 0.17 million BOE.
 See "Presentation of Hydrocarbon Data".

-Source: BP and QP
+Source: BP

 QP, which is wholly-owned by the State and represents the State's primary source of revenues, is responsible for all phases of the oil and gas industry in Qatar.
 The principal activities of QP and its subsidiaries and joint ventures cover exploration, drilling and production, storage and transport, and the marketing and sale of crude oil, condensates, pipeline gas, LNG, petrochemicals, GTL, steel, fertilisers and other products and services.
 QP conducts its operations and activities at various onshore and offshore locations, while certain hydrocarbon exploration activities and new projects are conducted under Production Sharing Agreements with international oil and gas companies.
 QP's downstream strategy is driven by opportunities to add value to existing oil and gas production as well as the requirements of the domestic economy.
-QP is also the majority shareholder in a number of industrial companies located primarily at Mesaieed Industrial City, which use natural gas as feedstock and/or fuel to produce various value-added products, such as petrochemicals, fertilisers and steel, both for domestic consumption and export.
+OP is also the majority shareholder in a number of industrial companies located primarily at Mesaieed Industrial City, which use natural gas as feedstock and/or fuel to produce various value-added products, such as petrochemicals, fertilisers and steel, both for domestic consumption and export.
 Although oil-related activities currently account for a significant portion of QP's revenues and net cash flows, the State expects that the contribution of non-oil revenues to QP's net cash flow will steadily increase relative to other sources of income, with the State deriving a majority of its oil and gas revenue from the sale of LNG and other natural gas in 2011 as a result of its investment in the commercialisation of Qatar's substantial natural gas reserves.
 Crude oil and refined products sales, however, continue to remain significant.
+Qatar's LNG output is expected to increase by 64 per cent. to 126 mtpa from 77 mtpa by 2027.

 QP's strategy is to continue to contribute to the diversification of Qatar's economy and the State's assets by leveraging QP's experience along with the State's vast hydrocarbon wealth, to generate long-term returns on investment in the international oil and gas industry.
-In line with this strategy, QP has begun to invest outside Qatar in the oil and gas industry in foreign markets through its wholly-owned subsidiary, Qatar Petroleum International ("QPI").
-QPI has also begun to explore and evaluate various investment and acquisition opportunities that would further optimise the operations of QP as well as maximise the value of Qatar's hydrocarbon resources, including by expanding into downstream activities in the natural gas sector, so that the State has greater involvement and ownership in the entire LNG value chain.
+In line with this strategy, QP has invested outside Qatar in the oil and gas industry in foreign markets and has explored and evaluated various investment and acquisition opportunities that would further optimise the operations of QP as well as maximise the value of Qatar's hydrocarbon resources, including by expanding into downstream activities in the natural gas sector, so that the State has greater involvement and ownership in the entire LNG value chain.